Measuring end-to-end impact

-Alcatel-Lucent is committed to meeting the needs of its clients and to ensuring the safety of its employees and the general public.
-We assess the health and safety impacts of all our products at all stages of their lifecycles.
-For example, during the design phase, we work with suppliers to avoid the use of hazardous materials.
+Alcatel-Lucent is committed to meeting the needs of its customers and ensuring the safety of its employees and the general public.
+We assess the health and safety impacts of all our products at all stages of their life cycles.
+During the design phase, we work with suppliers to avoid the use of hazardous materials.
 We ensure that all materials are prepared for transportation according to nationally or internationally accepted regulations.
-Our technical documentation provides specific guidance for the safe use of our products.
-And mandatory training for Alcatel-Lucent Services personnel covers a range of topics to ensure a safe workplace.
+Our technical documentation provides specific guidance for the safe use of our products, and mandatory training for Alcatel-Lucent Services personnel covers a range of topics to ensure a safe workplace.

 Additionally, all Alcatel-Lucent products that emit radio frequency (RF) energy must comply with country-specific regulations for human exposure to RF emissions in the manufacturing and product-use phases.
 Compliance is determined either by analytical assessment or measurement of propagated RF energy.
 Finally, our company requirement dictates that all electronic waste is shipped to processing facilities that have passed our EHS liability assessment.
 Unless otherwise specified, all electronic waste is processed to recover as much of its recyclable material as possible.

 We closely follow health and regulatory issues related to wireless communications, including those associated with the electromagnetic environment.
-This effort has been recognized by third parties such as the Dow Jones Sustainability Index, which since 2006 has consistently assigned Alcatel-Lucent the highest score achievable in the electromagnetic fields category.
+This effort has been recognized by third parties such as the Dow Jones Sustainability Index, which since 2006 has assigned Alcatel-Lucent the highest score achievable in the electromagnetic fields category.
 We actively contribute to the international standardization bodies that develop exposure assessment standards.
-We ensure our product portfolio — including macro cells, small cells and WiFi — complies with national and international standards and regulations on human exposure.
+We ensure that our product portfolio — including macro cells, small cells and Wi-Fi — complies with national and international standards and regulations on RF exposure.

-Our position regarding the electromagnetic environment is based on the opinion of more than 150 expert committees mandated by national and international authorities to assess the advancement of scientific knowledge.
-All have been consistent in concluding there is no established health effect from exposure to RF fields below the limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) or the Institute of Electrical and Electronics Engineers (IEEE) — the international commissions recognized by the World Health Organization (WHO).
+Our position regarding the human exposure to RF transmissions is based on the opinion of more than 150 expert committees mandated by national and international authorities to assess the advancement of scientific knowledge.
+All have been consistent in concluding there is no established health effect from exposure to RF fields below the limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP), the international commissions recognized by the World Health Organization (WHO) or similar recommendations from the Institute of Electrical and Electronics Engineers (IEEE).

-We support the development of human exposure assessment standards through international standardization bodies and industry associations.
-We also contribute to the global standardization framework of exposure assessment methods coordinated by the International Electrotechnical Commission (IEC).
-This framework aims to harmonize exposure assessment methods from regional and international standardization bodies such as the IEEE and the European Committee for Electrotechnical Standardization (CENELEC).
+We support the development of global standards for exposure assessment through international standardization bodies and industry associations, such as the GSM Association.
+We contribute in particular to the International Electrotechnical Commission (IEC), the International Telecommunication Union (ITU) and the European Committee for Electrotechnical Standardization (CENELEC).

 Packaging and distribution